Canterbury (North) - Ashbury

 Canterbury (North) - Ashbury features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Canterbury (North) - Ashbury, as per the latest Census evaluation, 46.3% of dwellings were houses, with the remaining 53.6% consisting of semi-detached homes, apartments, and other types of dwellings.
-This is in contrast to Sydney metro's figures, which showed 33.5% houses and 66.5% other dwellings.
-Home ownership in Canterbury (North) - Ashbury stood at 31.4%, with mortgaged properties making up 31.8% and rented dwellings accounting for 36.8%.
-The median monthly mortgage repayment in the area was $2,400, lower than Sydney metro's average of $2,436.
-The median weekly rent figure in Canterbury (North) - Ashbury was $480, compared to Sydney metro's $465.
-Nationally, mortgage repayments in Canterbury (North) - Ashbury were significantly higher at $1,863, and rents were substantially above the national average of $375.
+Canterbury (North) - Ashbury's dwelling structure, as per the latest Census, had 46.3% houses and 53.6% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Canterbury (North) - Ashbury was at 31.4%, with mortgaged dwellings at 31.8% and rented ones at 36.8%.
+The median monthly mortgage repayment was $2,400, lower than Sydney metro's average of $2,427.
+The median weekly rent in the area was $480, compared to Sydney metro's $470.
+Nationally, Canterbury (North) - Ashbury's mortgage repayments were significantly higher at $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing